 If an unwanted divorce is not enough to be dealing with many of us women are dealing with a toxic family of origin as well.

-I’ve been coaching and mentoring women through the divorce recovery journey for about four or five years now.
+I’ve been coaching and mentoring women through the divorce recovery journey for over four years now.
 In my experience, I’ve only coached a couple ladies who did not have problems with their birth family as well as marital problems.
 I believe this is because we all have what we believe is “normal” behavior passed onto us by the generations before us.

 I’m not saying this is a predictor or causation for marital calamity but there is definitely a coalition between experiencing toxic relationships in adulthood and being raised by a toxic or dysfunctional family.
 Furthermore, toxicity isn’t always a personality flaw but generational curses or patterns of behaviors that are repeated by families without even knowing why they act the way that they do.